stratosphereips/NetSecGame/README.md

 | Exfiltrate data      | Runds code to move data from host to host                                | source IP, data, target IP  | extends 'known_data with "target:data" pair      |

 #### Assumption and Conditions for Actions
-1. When playing the `ExploitService` action, it is expected that the agent has discovered this service before (by playing `FindServices` in the `target_host` prior to this action)
+1. When playing the `ExploitService` action, it is expected that the agent has discovered this service before (by playing `FindServices` in the `target_host` before this action)
 2. The `Find Data` action finds all the available data in the host if successful.
 3. The `Find Data` action requires ownership of the target host.
 4. Playing `ExfiltrateData` requires controlling **BOTH** source and target hosts